-Roofing Calculator - How Many Shingles Do I Need?
+Roofing Calculator - How Many Shingles Do I Need!

 Calculate exactly how many roofing squares and shingle bundles you need for your roof replacement or new construction project.
 Our free roofing calculator accounts for roof pitch, eave overhang, and provides accurate material estimates to ensure you purchase the right amount of asphalt shingles, underlayment, and flashing.